nickyiliwang0000/h/react-and-firebase/intro-to-react-hooks.md

 > Imagine writing a handleClick function that manipulates the state in your `App.js` component.
 Instead of passing it down through the component tree, you can write a hook for it and import that hook into the components that need to manipulate that piece of state.

-Check out the React Hooks [documentation](https://reactjs.org/docs/hooks-custom.html) to learn more.
+Check out the React Hooks [Build Your Own Hooks](https://reactjs.org/docs/hooks-custom.html) documentation to learn more.

-2. There are many more built-in Hooks available:
+2. There are many more built-in Hooks available!

 | Hook | Functionality  |
 |---|---|
 |`useContext` | lets you read the context object and subscribe to its changes  |